Isola Bella in Lago Maggiore

 Sanford Robinson Gifford American

-Gifford visited Isola Bella on Lago Maggiore, Italy, in 1856 and again twelve years later, painting the site numerous times and refining his vision of the scene.
-In late July 1868, the artist spent several days in the region, recording of one of them: “It was a perfect day, not too hot.
-I have come to the conclusion that this part of Maggiore is the finest of all the Italian Lakes.”
-In this painting, based on an oil sketch “of a sunset on Lake Maggiore,” Gifford extended the width on both sides to include the profiles of mountains distributed along the water, with the filmy light of sunset between them.
+Gifford visited Isola Bella on Lago Maggiore, Italy, in 1856 and again twelve years later, painting the site numerous times.
+In 1868 the artist spent several days in the region, recording one of them: "It was a perfect day, not too hot.
+I have come to the conclusion that this part of Maggiore is the finest of all the Italian Lakes."
+In this painting, based on an oil sketch "of a sunset on Lake Maggiore," Gifford’s primary concern was with the varying effects of sunlight and water rather than a detailed representation of the terrain.

 This image cannot be enlarged, viewed at full screen, or downloaded.